 Cybersecurity is one of the most prominent and pressing concerns for businesses today.
 As developers move more of their web applications to a microservices architecture, data is shared by web service APIs now more than ever.
 Industry analysts predicted that API attacks would become the most common attack vector by the end of this year.
 Unfortunately, that prediction has come true.
 More than three out of every four cybersecurity professionals in the US and UK have reported at least one API-related security event in the past year.
 This has encouraged organizations to put a stronger focus on securing their APIs from such vulnerabilities.
 However, many companies are still far from where they should be when it comes to REST API security.
 Are you sure you’re adequately protecting your intellectual property and your customers’ data?
 If not, this article will get you up to speed on REST API security essentials

-This article will explore some common security risks, API security essentials and best practices, and finally some of the top API security tools.
+By the end of the article, you will have learned the most common security risks,REST API security essentials and best practices, and some of the top REST API security tools.

 OAuth and Oath2 use security tokens instead of passwords, while API keys are codes used to confirm the identity of the user requesting access.
 Additionally, both SOAP and REST can use HTTPS (Hypertext Transfer Protocol Secure) over HTTP for additional security.

 MITM attacks, also known as hijack attacks, are where a user is trying to communicate legitimately with a second party or platform and an attacker hacks, blocks or otherwise interrupts the line of communication without the victim being aware.
-The user then sends their credentials or other important information to the hacker instead of its intended destination.
+The user then sends their credentials or other sensitive information to the hacker instead of its intended destination.